MazConelly/Uncle-Yar-s-Workshop/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 Pillii's Honeybadger: range reduced to 400 meters, similar to 9x39 guns.
 Soulcrystal's Arisaka Quality Control.
 Touched the muzzle velocity down a bit, and firerate up another bit.
 Very small bits, mind you.
 I was going to nerf the range but then I've read about being able to reach 1500~ in real life and [HESITATION].
 Soulcrystal's Benelli M4: range nerfed from 1000 (!) to 100, now uses NATO silencer for vanilla compatibility.

+-Weapon Swaps module.
+This is meant for mods that swap X gun for Y gun, to make sure changes are applied on top of whatever else is done in the vanilla patch.
+Currently the list is as follows, listed by authors:
+Blackgrowl: AEK Kit, G36 Pack, and Pretty Pistols Pack
+Firebreath: AUGmented
+JukeCappatalist: AKM Pack.

+Blackgrowl's K-50M, MAT-49, and Sassy Ithaca
+TheParazit's PL14

+-New Weapon Swaps module.
+This is meant for mods that make X-to-Y gun changes, and goes last to make sure changes are applied on top of whatever else is done in the vanilla patch.
+For now this will cover Blackgrowl's AEK Kit, G36 Pack, and PPP, Firebreath's AUGmented, and JukeCappatalist's AKM Pack (already patched ones are moved here from the Other Mods module).

 ----------------------------------------------------------